Changes ahead for capital requirements

 14 July 2025

 Navigating property finance with lower CVs?
-How to best position your lending
+We can show how to navigate the changing market and position your lending for better outcomes.

 With capital values softening across parts of New Zealand, many borrowers are finding that lower CVs can impact how much they can borrow — especially when property is being used as security.
 While CVs don’t directly set lending limits, they influence how lenders assess risk and scale your available equity.
 At Finance New Zealand, we help clients navigate these challenges by working with multiple lenders, using alternative forms of security, and structuring finance that supports long-term growth — even in a tighter lending environment.